robertz/commandbox-ssg/Readme.md

 - Files are now output based on `prc.outFile` and not by directory structure and fileSlug
 - If a template has the `pagination` flag it will be removed from `collections.all`.
 Only renedered templates are retained
 - Code cleanup

+0.0.11
+- Attempting to make the build OS agnosstic